 As I touched on above, the obvious advantage is that you can ensure content you’ve created still appears on your website, at the date you want.
 Let’s say for example you wanted to write Christmas-themed content but you never quite got around to it before the day itself… backdate the post and anyone looking will probably assume it was posted before Christmas (and then marvel in how organised and informed you are).

 It’s also a great way of pulling information over from perhaps another site of yours, and slotting it in – we’ve done this ourselves when we closed our Digida website.
 There were some useful blogs on there, so we’ve basically repurposed them for this website, and fitted them in dates wise.

 But what about the disadvantages?

 First of all, you have to know that the search engines are not so easily tricked.
 You can remove the publish date from a post, but there will still be an index date for it (when it first appeared on the web).
-So you could write a post today, backdate it to June but search engines would still know.
+So you could write a post today, backdate it to June but search engines would still know – so if you ARE trying to get traffic on that Christmas post, backdating could be futile.
 If you do opt to go down the route of removing dates off your blogs, also consider the fact that this might mean they appear less trustworthy to your readers.
 For example, if I’m searching on how to do something on social media (let’s say, how to add a page into a group), I’ll only look at reading blog posts that are recently published – more likely to be correct and with up to date information.